Higher homotopy categories, higher derivators, and K-theory: Higher derivators

 \begin{proposition} Let $\C$ be an $\infty$-category and let $n \in \mathbb{Z}_{\geq 1} \cup \{\infty \}$. \begin{itemize} \item[(a)] The $n$-prederivator $\der^{(n)}_{\C}$ satisfies (Der 1), (Der 2) and (Der 5$_n$).
 Moreover, the underlying diagram functor

-is $n$-full and essentially surjective for every $\mathcal{I}$ in $\dia$ which is equivalent (in the Joyal model structure) to an 1-dimensional simplicial set. \item[(b)] Suppose that $\C$ admits $\x$-colimits (resp. $\x$-limits) for any $\x \in \dia$.
+is $(n + 1 -d)$-full and essentially surjective for every $\mathcal{I}$ in $\dia$ which is equivalent (in the Joyal model category) to a $d$-dimensional simplicial set for some $d \leq n + 1$ (i.e., $\der^{(n)}_{\C}$ satisfies $(\widetilde{\text{Der 5}_n})$, too). \item[(b)] Suppose that $\C$ admits $\x$-colimits (resp. $\x$-limits) for any $\x \in \dia$.
 Then $\der^{(n)}_{\C}$ satisfies (Der 3) and (Der 4) (resp.
 (Der 3)* and (Der 4)*).
-As a consequence, $\der^{(n)}_{\C}$ is a left (resp. right) $n$-derivator which is $n$-strong. \end{itemize} \end{proposition} \begin{proof} (a) (Der 1) is obvious.
+As a consequence, $\der^{(n)}_{\C}$ is a right (resp. left) $n$-derivator which is $n$-strong. \end{itemize} \end{proposition} \begin{proof} (a) (Der 1) is obvious.
 (Der 2) says that the equivalences in $\h_n(\C^{\x})$, $\x \in \dia$, are given pointwise, which holds by a theorem of Joyal \cite[Chapter 5]{Joyal_1}.
 (Der 5$_n$) follows from Corollary \ref{n-d_homotopy_cat}.
-The second claim also follows from Corollary \ref{n-d_homotopy_cat} because we may replace $\mathcal{I}$ by an 1-dimensional simplicial set. (b) It suffices to show that (Der 3) and (Der 4) hold for the $\infty$-prederivator $\der^{(\infty)}_{\C}$, that is, it suffices to show that $\C$ admits Kan extensions along functors in $\dia$ and that Kan extensions are given pointwise by the usual formulas as axiomatized in (Der 4).
-These claims are established in \cite[6.4.7]{Cisinski} (see also \cite[4.3.2-4.3.3]{LurHTT}). \end{proof}
+The second claim also follows from Corollary \ref{n-d_homotopy_cat} (and Lemma \ref{lem:simplices}) because we may replace $\mathcal{I}$ by a $d$-dimensional simplicial set.

+(b) It suffices to show that (Der 3) and (Der 4) hold for the $\infty$-prederivator $\der^{(\infty)}_{\C}$, that is, it suffices to show that $\C$ admits Kan extensions along functors in $\dia$ and that Kan extensions are given pointwise by the usual formulas as axiomatized in (Der 4).
+These claims are established in \cite[6.4]{Cisinski} (see also \cite[4.3.2--4.3.3]{LurHTT}). \end{proof}

-It is often possible to reduce statements about $\infty$-derivators to corresponding known statements about $1$-derivators.
+It is often possible to reduce statements about $\infty$-derivators to the corresponding (known) statements about $1$-derivators.
 This happens, for example, in the case of statements which involve the detection of equivalences.
-The following proposition shows another instance of this phenomenon and it produces many examples of $n$-derivators from known examples of $1$-derivators.
+The following proposition shows another instance of this phenomenon and produces many examples of $n$-derivators from known examples of $1$-derivators.